-The Rocky Reach Hydroelectric Project (Project) Federal Energy Regulatory Commission (FERC) License (FERC License) contains numerous protection, mitigation, and enhancement requirements and responsibilities.
-In relation to the shorelines within the reservoir, our FERC License requires that we understand and are attentive to the many demands placed on Project shorelines.
+The Rocky Reach Project License contains numerous protection, mitigation, and enhancement requirements and responsibilities.
+In relation to the shorelines within the reservoir, our federal license requires that we understand and are attentive to the many demands placed on the shorelines so that the license commitments required in the long-term license can be reliably met.

-The Public Utility District No. 1 of Chelan County (Chelan PUD) has developed this Shoreline Management Manual (Manual) to help clarify our program for managing Project shorelines (Program) and its role in the authorization of shoreline uses within the Project Boundary.
+Chelan PUD has developed this Lands Management Program Guide to help clarify its role in the authorization of land and shoreline uses within the Rocky Reach Project Boundary.
 This document is arranged in the following manner: